Aeroglyphic/litecoinjs/doc/examples/TRANSACTIONS.md

 # Considerations

 ## Transaction amount
-The total sum of all transaction payment amounts set in the `payment_addresses` object **including the transaction fee** must be equal to or less than the amount specified in the UTXOs provided for a transaction.
+The total sum of all payment amounts set in the `output` object **including the transaction fee** must be equal to or less than the amount specified in the UTXOs provided for a transaction.

 ## Change amount
-The change amount is calculated by taking all the `payment_addresses` amounts and subtracting the transaction fee from the total  `utxo` amounts provided.
+The change amount is calculated by taking all the `output` amounts and subtracting the transaction fee from the total  `utxo` amounts provided.
 If the remaining amount is greater than 0, the remaining amount is considered 'change' and will be forwarded to the specified `change_address` set in your parameters.

-It's possible to manually create a change amount by setting a custom `payment_addresses` object with a predetermined change amount using your own calculations.
+It's possible to manually create a change amount by setting a custom `output` object with a predetermined change amount using your own calculations.

 # Generating litecoin transactions